nguyenhphilip/camino/content/posts/final-goodbye.md

 I guess this is it then.

-We embrace one last time and say goodbye.
+We embrace one last time and say our goodbyes.
 I board the train and look at her through the opaque window.
 She looks back.
 I wave and turn inwards.
-A tear rolls down my cheek.
+A tear begins to creep down my cheek.
 I close my eyes.

 The engine whirs to life, and slowly, slowly, I am taken by the arms of an unknown future.
+The distance between dream and reality begins to grow, and I am pulled against my will toward the latter.
 Somewhere else in the world, the sun is shining.

 ## <center>...</center>